daviddemeter/splatbenchmarks/README.md

 ## Introduction

-This repository contains the SPLAT datasets and code for the analyses presented in Who’s on First?: Probing the Learning and Representation Capabilities of Language Models on Deterministic Closed Domains.
+This repository contains the SPLAT datasets and code for the analyses presented in "Who’s on First?: Probing the Learning and Representation Capabilities of Language Models on Deterministic Closed Domains."

 ## Datasets